bwmhamad/med.sh/README.md

 # Welcome to med.sh
-Mount Encrypted Disk is a utility script to mount disks that are encrypted with BitLocker on Ubuntu.
+Mount Encrypted Drive is a utility script to mount drives that are encrypted with BitLocker on Ubuntu.
 Using `dislocker` and `zenity` packages, MED provides UI that facilitates process of mounting.
 It also adds icon to Ubuntu launcher for easy access.

 ## Features
-1. Automates the process of mounting disks with `dislocker`
+1. Automates the process of mounting drives with `dislocker`
 2. Provides UI similar to Windows.

 ![UI](img/screen1.png)